Lizstar64/Lizstar64.github.io/_posts/2024-11-04-LizstartrekDS96-2.md

 That's right.
 This is Magificent Seven meets Weekend at Bernies.

 It's tense, it's a very tense situation, but they make it out, and get the element of surprise.
 Leck gets to kill his Jem'Hadar, which he's VERY excited about, and they capture Iggy Pop to give to the Federation as a gift.
 And they leave, happily, as Keevans' corpse walks into a wall over and over.
+You can actually see the actors laughing, barely able to hold themselves together as they watch him.
+Armin Shimmerman was having a blast, which always helps me like an episode more.

 This episode is VERY funny, extremely enjoyable.